-In the absence of any bilateral understandings to the contrary, only the official languages of the System, English and French, should be used in correspondence^{11.}
+In the absence of any bilateral understandings to the contrary, only the official languages of the System, English and French, should be used in correspondence11.

-10 2001 - General Assembly, Decision N°11, modified in 2011 and modified in 2013
+10 2001 - General Assembly, Decision N° 11 - Confirmation of cover, as modified in 2011 by General Assembly Decision N° 9-4 and in 2013 by General Assembly Decision N° 5-5.